GiovineItalia/Compose.jl/docs/src/index.md

 ## Forms

-These are basic constructors for the in-built forms - see `src/form.jl` for more constructors.
+These are basic constructors for the in-built forms - see `src/form.jl` for more info.

 * `polygon(points)`
 * `rectangle(x0, y0, width, height)`